Community Foundation of Elkhart County Inc

 2. Make a Compelling Case in Context According to the foundation, "it's not just important to have a great project; it's important that your project fits in the landscape of Elkhart County and serves a unique niche."
 Applications must demonstrate how the project fits within the broader community context.

-3. Know the Landscape The foundation advises applicants to "know other organizations like yours and how they differ from yours."
+3. Know the Landscape The foundation advises applicants to "know other organisations like yours and how they differ from yours."
 Understanding the competitive and collaborative landscape is essential.

-4. Emphasize Collaboration "Collaboration always makes for the best results and that's equally true in terms of the non-profit landscape - finding ways to collaborate with other strong organizations is looked at positively by their team."
+4. Emphasise Collaboration "Collaboration always makes for the best results and that's equally true in terms of the non-profit landscape - finding ways to collaborate with other strong organisations is looked at positively by their team."
 The foundation highly values collaborative approaches.

 5. Provide Clear, Targeted Budget Details "Targeted totals help keep your project on task and help committee members understand the scope of your project - it's very important to understand exactly how you'll be spending the grant monies."

-6. Consult Before Applying The foundation strongly recommends that applicants "speak to a Community Foundation program officer before submitting an application - a program officer can guide you to make the process smooth and efficient."
+6. Consult Before Applying The foundation strongly recommends that applicants "speak to a Community Foundation programme officer before submitting an application - a programme officer can guide you to make the process smooth and efficient."

 Recent Funded Projects (Examples)